Lockheed C-5 Galaxy: C-5C

 The C-5C is a specially modified variant for transporting large cargo.
 Two C-5As (68-0213 and 68-0216) were modified following major accidents to have a larger internal cargo capacity to accommodate large payloads, such as satellites.
 The major modifications were the removal of the rear passenger compartment floor, splitting the rear cargo door in the middle, and installing a new movable aft bulkhead further to the rear.
 The official C-5 technical manual refers to the version as C-5A(SCM) Space Cargo Modified.
 Modifications also included adding a second inlet for ground power, which can feed any power-dependent equipment that may form part of the cargo.
 The two C-5Cs are operated by U.S. Air Force crews for DOD spacecraft programs and NASA, and are stationed at Travis AFB, California.
-Both C-5Cs #68-0213 and #68-0216 have been modified into C-5Ms as of 2017.

 C-5D

 Proposed during the 1990s Non-Developmental Airlift Aircraft (NDAA) program as an alternative to further purchases of the McDonnell Douglas C-17 Globemaster III as well as a replacement for older C-5As.
 The C-5D was to have General Electric F138-GE-100 (CF6-80C2) engines, improved avionics and significantly improved reliability and maintainability, although it could not use austere runways or conduct airdrop operations and had a higher expected operating cost.
 The plan was canceled in favor of the purchase of more C-17s.
 The specifications of the C-5D were later used in the C-5M upgrade program.